 Keep it Healthy

-Faculty & Staff: DO NOT install additional virus protection on your work laptop or try encrypt your hard drive.
-It's already protected.
+Faculty & Staff: University managed workstations are already protected.
+DO NOT install additional virus protection on your work laptop or try to encrypt your hard drive without involving your IT support team.
 Contact your Academic Representative (Faculty) or Client Support (Staff) with any questions.

 Install Virus Protection Software